Starting with your sponsor licence

 What is Certificate of Sponsorship (CoS) and what are the types of CoS

-Those who apply from inside the UK need an Undefined CoS.
-When applying for sponsor licence you will be asked how many undefined CoS certificates you will need in your first year.
-If you subsequently require more than you requested, you can ask for additional allocation at any time.
-However, it can take between about one to three of more months to receive the Home Office decision on this request.
+- Those who apply from inside the UK need an Undefined CoS.
+You can request a yearly allocation of Undefined CoS certificates.
+You can ask for additional allocation at any time.
 There is an expedited request but it requires an extra £200 payment to the Home Office.
 Such requests should be decided within about 1-2 weeks from when the extra payment is received by Home Office.

 How to correctly issue a Certificate of Sponsorship